repnz/windows-imports-searcher/README.md

                         printed only once if it fits one of the conditions.
 ```

-Say I want to search for all the executables that references etw functions, I can simply run this command:
+Say I want to search for all the executables that reference etw functions, I can simply run this command:

 ```cmd
 > python windows_imports_searcher.py search -i index.json -f Etw* Event* --unique